apache/zetacomponents/Document/tests/files/rst/parser/s_006_blockquotes.rst

                    'token' =>
                   ezcDocumentRstToken::__set_state(array(
                      'type' => 5,
-                     'content' => 'For testing we also want a multiline blockquote to see if the indentation ', 'line' => 16,
+                     'content' => 'For testing we also want a multiline blockquote to see if the indentation', 'line' => 16,
                      'position' => 5,
                      'escaped' => false,